 Institutional arrangements (1/3)

-Setting up a NIPN is a collaborative process.
+Setting up a National Information Platform for Nutrition is a collaborative process.
 The time necessary for consultation and consensus building should not be underestimated: it is important to take sufficient time to hold meetings, formulate and adapt the description of the approach, and establish a shared vision between the multiple institutions involved.
-When country processes are participatory and thorough, the final set-up is more likely to have the full buy-in and commitment of all stakeholders.
+When country processes are participatory and thorough, the final set-up is more likely to have the full buy-in and commitment of all stakeholders, which provides an enabling environment for implementation of the NIPN approach.
 This process may require external facilitation and resourcing.

-The idea behind the NIPN is not to create a new organization, but to embed the various NIPN functions within existing organizations while strengthening their capacity to fulfil these functions.
-While acknowledging that there are many time and capacity restraints, it is recommended that staff of the NIPN host organizations are enabled to take on NIPN tasks as part of their normal way of working, and the number of staff hired on the project budget should be limited (this section, page 8).
+The idea of setting up a platform is not to create a new organisation or structure, but to embed the various NIPN functions within existing organisations while strengthening their capacity to fulfil these functions.
+While acknowledging that there are many time and capacity restraints, it is recommended that staff of the NIPN host organisations are enabled to take on NIPN tasks as part of their normal way of working, and the number of staff hired on the project budget should be limited (this section, page 8).